 Beth Yerah in Antiquity

-The first settlement at Beth Yerah originated in the Chalcolithic period (about 6,000 years before our time) – from this period pits were discovered that were used to store food and cooking.
-From later periods small clay structures were discovered.
-About 5,000 years ago, the city of Beit Yerach was founded, which became the second-largest city in the country (after Jericho).
+The first settlement at Beth Yerah originated in the Chalcolithic period (about 6,000 years before our time) – from this period, pits were discovered to store food and cooking.
+In later periods small clay structures were discovered.
+About 5,000 years ago, the city of Beit Yerach was founded, becoming the country’s second-largest city (after Jericho).
 Unique pottery was discovered from this period, as well as the city walls and cobbled streets that were paved in it.
 The city walls were built of clay bricks dried in the sun, and the wall thickness reached eight meters.

-During the Early Bronze Age, the city grew and unique pottery, known as the “Khirbet Kerak Ware”, was discovered there.
-From this period a large barn was discovered.
+During the Early Bronze Age, the city grew, and unique pottery, known as the “Khirbet Kerak Ware”, was discovered there.
+During this period, a large barn was discovered.
 The barn was 30 by 40 meters in size and had wharves 10 meters wide that surrounded a paved pit.
-The foundations of eight round towers were discovered around the barn (there may have been two more towers, but their foundations were not discovered).
-These towers were used as grain barns, and they were built of mud bricks.
-This public grain barn could hold 1,500 tons of wheat kernels – an amount that could feed 6,000 people for an entire year.
+The foundations of eight round towers were discovered around the barn (there may have been two more, but their foundations were not discovered).
+These towers were used as grain barns and built of mud bricks.
+This public grain barn could hold 1,500 tons of wheat kernels, which could feed 6,000 people for an entire year.

 The Tel in the Hellenistic – Roman Period

-The mound remained abandoned for about 1000 years, until the Hellenistic period in which the city grew again.
+The mound remained abandoned for about 1000 years until the Hellenistic period, in which the city grew again.
 Remains of pottery vessels from ancient Greece were discovered in the city – indicating a large-scale trade.
 A cache of silver shekel coins dating to the fourth century BCE was also discovered in the city.
 During this period, a wall was built around the city that was more than 1,600 meters long, four meters high, and 6-7 meters wide.
-The wall had alternating square and round towers, and also had a secret passage that allowed for exit from the city without being discovered.
+The wall had alternating square and round towers and a secret passage that allowed for exit from the city without being discovered.

 “He then came with three legions, and pitched his camp thirty furlongs off Tiberias, at a certain station easily seen by the innovators.
 It is named Sennabris”Josephus, Jewish War 3.9.7

-The church built on the site in the Byzantine period was in the shape of a basilica and its floor was decorated with mosaics.
-The church was enlarged several times, and a mosaic added in the last extension dates it to 529.
-The church was destroyed in the seventh century, after the Arab conquest.
+The church built on the site in the Byzantine period was in the shape of a basilica, and its floor was decorated with mosaics.
+It was enlarged several times, and a mosaic in the last extension dates it to 529.
+The church was destroyed in the seventh century after the Arab conquest.